stephenjohnlimb/boot2/ProfilesAndBeans.md

 ```

 This is just a signature/abstraction of the 'contract' our application will have with such a remote system.
-We can provide two implementation of this interface.
+We can provide two implementations of this interface.
 The first is our development test implementation,
-the second would be the real production implementation we'd really want to use.
+the second would be the real production implementation we'd really want to use in main operation.

 [Test Implementation](src/test/java/com/example/boot2/TestExternalSystem.java)
 ```